Illumina/gvcfgenotyper/README.md

 # gvcfgenotyper

 A utility for merging and genotyping Illumina-style GVCFs.
-This software is not commercially supported.

 This source code is provided under the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/#).
 Copyright (c) 2018, Illumina, Inc. All rights reserved.

 This tool provides basic genome VCF (GVCF) merging and genotyping functionality to provide a multisample BCF/VCF suitable for cohort analysis.
 Variants are normalised and decomposed on-the-fly before merging.
 Samples that do not have a particular variant have their homozygous reference confidence estimated from the GVCF depth blocks using some simple heuristics.